 This episode is a nice step on Luz's arc: she sees the harmful rigidity of Hexside first-hand and how Eda was right.
 Having the rebel kids save the school and convince Bump to let them break the rules on the first episode of this is very starry-eyed, but it works.
 The only part of this episode I didn't like was the reveal that the rebel kids regularly use their hideout to escape detention while the guard is sleeping.
 That was totally unbelievable because it would require not only that the guard regularly falls asleep, but also that the kids can somehow predict when he'll wake up, or else it would be a plothole that they aren't caught.

 This episode does pretty well with building relationships, but has several fumbles.

 Twice it invokes "whoops they dropped the spray bottle in such an unlikely way that it just happened to squirt them both", and during the show, having King just deftly dodge two monsters much larger than him and get the required elevation trivializes the opposition again.
 If I wrote that scene I would've had the kids assist King in getting to a position where he could throw the necklace.

 It was also jarring to me when it's revealed that Eda's magic depends on Albert.
 Wait, what?
 Has it been that way the whole time?
 No other witch seems to need a Palisman.
 Even trainees Willow and Gus don't need anything like that.
-This is especially awkward because it's used to get Eda captured only for her captor to let her escape with no effort - what was even the point?
+This is especially baffling because it's used to get Eda captured only for her captor to let her escape with no effort - what was even the point?